hphelion/documentation/commercial/GA1/commercial.update-101-overcloud.md

 4. When the node update is done, validate the updated node.

+5. Manually reboot the compute nodes that were updated or using `nova stop` and `nova start` in the undercloud.

+	If after the instances are started it is not possible to ping/ssh to an instance, reboot the instance.

 **Note:**  If your cloud has ESX host and the update includes new images for ESX Proxy and ESX OVSvAPP, refer to [Redeploy Compute Proxy and OVSvAPP on ESX Host](#redeploy) after updating Controller Management node and before proceeding to controller nodes.

 ### Update the undercloud manually ### {#upgrademanual}